whinee/piiiiink/README.md

 <sub>
     <i>
-        <b>NOTE:</b> If a reference or source material is not attributed properly or not at all, please kindly message me at Discord: <a target="_blank" href="https://discord.com/users/867696753434951732">whi_ne#5135</a> or create a pull request so I can properly give credit to their respective authors.
+        <b>NOTE:</b> If a reference or source material is not attributed properly or not at all, raise an issue or create a pull request so I can properly give credit to their respective authors.
     </i>
 </sub>